TacRefineNet: Goal-Conditioned Tactile Grasp Refinement for Edge-Prominent Objects: Method

-Our framework enables dexterous hands to refine grasp poses toward arbitrary user-specified targets with only a single demonstration.
-To train the policy, we employ a cross-combination paradigm in which current and target tactile images are randomly paired from the dataset.
-By constructing an $N \times N$ set of pairwise combinations through such sampling, the policy network is encouraged to generalize across diverse target poses.
-The network is optimized using the Mean Squared Error (MSE) loss between the predicted and ground-truth end-effector pose increments, which can be seen in Equation \ref{equ_loss}.
+To supervise target poses within the dataset pose range without additional training, we adopt a cross-combination paradigm: current and target tactile images are randomly paired from the dataset, and the corresponding hand poses are subtracted to form the ground-truth pose increment.
+Constructing an $N \times N$ set of such pairwise combinations encourages the policy to generalize across diverse target poses.
+The network is optimized using the Mean Squared Error (MSE) loss between the predicted and ground-truth wrist pose increments (Equation~\ref{equ_loss}).

 where $\Delta \hat{\mathbf{x}}_i$ is the predicted pose increment, $\Delta \mathbf{x}_i$ is the ground-truth pose increment, and $K$ is the batch size.
-The loss is minimized via backpropagation until convergence.
-Moreover, to enhance the robustness of the policy, we apply a data augmentation scheme during training, as detailed in Table~\ref{table:augment}.
+The rotational increment is parameterized as a 9D rotation matrix and symmetrically orthogonalized via SVD, rather than represented minimally in 3D.
+The MSE is computed in the normalized action space over the concatenated $[\,R_{9},\,p_{3}\,]$ vector and minimized via backpropagation until convergence.
+Moreover, to improve policy robustness and facilitate Sim-to-Real transfer, we employ several data augmentation techniques during training.
+The augmentation settings are summarized in Table~\ref{table:augment}.

-At inference time, the system receives the target tactile image provided by the user together with the current tactile image obtained from the latest grasp execution.
-Leveraging the learned mapping from tactile perception to action, the policy network outputs the wrist pose increment required to iteratively refine the grasp until convergence to the target pose.
+At inference, the system receives a selected target tactile image within the dataset pose range and the current tactile image from the latest grasp.
+Leveraging the learned mapping from tactile perception to action, the policy network outputs a wrist pose increment.